On the isotropy stratification of a real representation of a compact Lie group: Algebraic background

+A corollary of the slice theorem is the algebraic version of corollary~\ref{cor:slices2}.
+Since complex algebraic groups have a finite number of connected components, we can use for them the containment relation without problem as we did for the compact case thanks to lemma \ref{lem:finitecc}.

 \begin{cor}~\cite[Remark $4^{\circ}$ pp. 98]{Lun1973} Let $G$ be a reductive group acting on an affine algebraic variety $X$.
 Let $x$ be a point of $X$ and assume that the orbit $G \cdot x$ is closed in $X$.
-Then there exists a Zariski open neighborhood of $x$ such that for any $y$ in $X$, $G_{y}$ is conjugate to a subgroup of $G_{x}$. \end{cor}
+Then there exists a $G$-invariant saturated Zariski open neighborhood $U$ of $x$ such that for any $y$ in $U$, $[G_{y}] \preceq [G_x]$.
+Besides, if for some $y$ in $U$ we have $[G_{y}]=[G_x]$, then $G \cdot y$ is closed. \end{cor}